-In this section, we discuss some applications and prove Theorem C and Theorem D. For a general ring R, we know by Theorem A that a nontrivial Nil-group is an infinitely generated abelian group.
-While finitely generated abelian groups have a very nice structural theory, the picture is much more complicated in the infinitely generated case (the reader can consult [Robinson 1993, Chapter 4] for an overview of the theory).
-If one restricts to abelian (torsion) groups of finite exponent, then it is an old result of Prüfer [1923] that any such group is a direct sum of cyclic groups (see [Robinson 1993, item 4.3.5, p.
+In this section, we discuss some applications and establish Theorem C and Theorem D. For a general ring R, we know by Theorem A that a non-trivial Nil-group is an infinitely generated abelian group.
+While finitely generated abelian groups have a very nice structural theory, the picture is much more complicated in the infinitely generated case (the reader can consult [22, Chapter 4] for an overview of the theory).
+If one restricts to abelian (torsion) groups of finite exponent, then it is an old result of Prüfer [20] that any such group is a direct sum of cyclic groups (see [22, item 4.3.5 on pg.
 105] for a proof).